XDCFoundation/XDCNetwork-Masternode/README.md

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/90781928/156866126-0419c34c-959b-488d-adff-67e0d127692d.png">

-The coinbase.txt file contains the coinbase address that is assigned to the node upon deployment and startup of the XDC node.
+* **The coinbase.txt file contains the coinbase address that is assigned to the node upon deployment and startup of the XDC node.**

-The keystore file contains the following data:
+* The keystore file contains the following data

 {"address":"xdcaddress_matching_the_coinbase.txt","crypto":{"cipher":"aes-128-ctr","ciphertext":"cypher_key_here","cipherparams":{"iv":"alphanumeric_code"},"kdf":"scrypt","kdfparams":{"dklen":32,"n":262144,"p":1,"r":8,"salt":"alphanumeric_string"},"mac":"alphanumeric_string"},"id":"alphanumeric_string","version":3}

-These are the absolute path for both the coinbase.txt and the keystore directory
+**These are the absolute path for both the coinbase.txt and the keystore directory**

-Absolute paht of the coinbase.txt file:
+* **Absolute path of the "coinbase.txt" file: ~/XinFin-Node/xdcchain**
-~/XinFin-Node/xdcchain

-Absolute path of the data keystore directory:
+* **Absolute path of the data stored in the keystore directory: ~/XinFin-Node/xdcchain/keystore**
- ~/XinFin-Node/xdcchain/keystore

-scp the files to their respective path and remove the most recent file that were created when the node was created.

-Complete the following steps to perform the migration:
+**Complete the following steps to perform the migration:**

 **Step 1:  Down the node with the following command**